[Last updated on 4 June 2021]

 7. What about the UN mission to assess the FSO SAFER?

-A UN-led assessment mission on the FSO SAFER is scheduled to take place in 2021.
-In line with the scope of the mission that was agreed in November 2020, a UN team will board the FSO for 30 days to assess its state and carry out light repairs.
-However, the scope of the mission does not include offloading the oil currently on board the FSO.
+A UN-led assessment mission on the FSO SAFER was scheduled to take place in 2021.
+In line with the scope of the work that was agreed in November 2020.
+It had been agreed that a UN team would board the FSO for the 30-day mission to assess its state and carry out light repairs.
+However, the scope of the mission did not include offloading the oil currently on board the FSO.

-IMO will continue to provide technical input to this UN interagency process, which is led by the UN Office of the Special Envoy of the Secretary General for Yemen (OSESGY), with participation from UN OCHA, UNOPS, IMO and UNEP.
+IMO will continue to provide technical input to this UN interagency process, which is led by the UN Office of the Special Envoy of the Secretary General for Yemen (OSESGY), with participation from UN OCHA, UNOPS, IMO, UNEP and UNDP.